exhu/miod/docs/rev4.rst

 counter reaches zero.
 This can be useful for objects which hold some system resources. e.g. files.

+But this feature is still questionable because it complicates things.
+Probably it will be implemented in an only *all-or-none* principle for debugging purpose.

 Java target mappings
 --------------------